Oussama-hamdi/redux-tutorial-series/README.md

 ## Getting Started

-To get started with each video's code, navigate to the respective directory (`video-1`, `video-2`, etc.), and follow the instructions provided in the README.md file
+To get started with each video's code, navigate to the respective directory (`video-1`, `video-2`, etc.), and follow the instructions provided in the README.md file.